2011 Irish general election: Issues

 Over the two and half years since the bank guarantee, the Fianna Fáil–Green government had introduced four austerity budgets.
-Among a large number of other measures, the coalition had reduced the availability of subsidised healthcare for old-age pensioners, created the Universal Social Charge to widen the tax base, established the National Asset Management Agency to isolate toxic assets from the wider banking system, and implemented across-the-board reductions in social welfare.
+Among other measures, the coalition had reduced the availability of subsidised healthcare for old-age pensioners, created the Universal Social Charge to widen the tax base, established the National Asset Management Agency to isolate toxic assets from the wider banking system, and implemented across-the-board reductions in social welfare.
 The government and the Irish Congress of Trade Unions signed the Croke Park Agreement in 2010 to reduce the likelihood of strike action in the public sector and facilitate a programme of cost savings without further pay cuts or compulsory redundancies.
 Nevertheless, Ireland's government debt stood at €148 billion in 2010 (95 per cent of GDP) and the forecast deficit for 2011 was €15.7 billion.

-Under the Troika agreement, continued austerity measures would be required.
+Under the Troika agreement, continued austerity measures were required.
 Fianna Fáil's manifesto largely restated the commitments in the EU–IMF deal.
 Fine Gael's "Five-Point Plan" advocated minimising tax rises on business and employment to stimulate job creation, and the sale of state assets to raise funds, for a total of 28% revenue raising to 72% spending cuts.
 Labour proposed an even mix of tax increases and spending reductions.
 Sinn Féin suggested a stimulus package to create jobs and the introduction of a wealth tax.
-There were concerns that Ireland would have to increase its 12.5% corporation tax rate, perceived as core to the country's economic brand.
-Although Fine Gael and Labour did not run on a joint platform as they had in 2007, both parties shifted the language in their manifestos towards the centre ground, which opened up space for Sinn Féin on the left, while a position on the economic right formerly occupied by the Progressive Democrats was taken up by Fianna Fáil.
+Although Fine Gael and Labour did not run on a joint platform as they had in 2007, both parties shifted the language in their manifestos towards the centre ground, opening up space on the left for Sinn Féin, while a position on the economic right formerly occupied by the Progressive Democrats was taken up by Fianna Fáil.

 Fianna Fáil and Fine Gael advocated the abolition of Seanad Éireann (chamber pictured in 2020), the upper house of the Oireachtas.